newfound8ion/vblog/docs/intro.md

 # Introducing Newcoin

-Intelligence Network Effect is the most powerful asset of a digital network: since the basic Metcalfe's law, digital networks have evolved into self-readjusting systems recursively gaining dominance through persistent data accumulation amplified by layers of adaptive learning.
+Intelligence Network Effect is the most powerful asset of a digital network: since the basic Metcalfe's law, digital networks such as Google, Instagram, TikTok and GPT-4 have evolved into self-readjusting systems recursively gaining dominance through persistent data accumulation amplified by layers of adaptive learning.

-At this point in time, it seems there is almost no chance to dislodge incumbents regardless of the quality of alternative consumer products, their incentive schemes or their governance structure.
-The power of adaptive learning combined with sunk cost makes it impossible for new networks to emerge meaningfully.
+At this point in time, it seems there is almost no chance to decentralize the Internet regardless of the quality of web3 consumer products, their incentive schemes or their open governance structure.
+The power of adaptive learning amplified by our sunk cost in building our identity signals inside those networks keeps increasing, and our chance to save the Internet from ubiquitous concentration is shrinking.

 In order to address this issue, Newcoin introduces a new paradigm for network intelligence: blending open algorithms and decentralized identity proxies, Newcoin offers the rails for network intelligence synergy.
+Newcoin is a decentralized algorithm for blockchain networks, social networks and neural networks to interoperate.
+Instead of running behind the firewalls of each individual and monolithic application, Newcoin operates in plain sight and can be queried universally by any system to enhance sybil resistance, curation, machine learning training weights and unlock new forms of algorithmic synergies across diverse networks.

-Newcoin is a log of cryptographically signed credentials that are processed in parallel using a probabilistic state machine to achieve a shared consensus state powered by the Proof-of-Creativity algorithm.
-Proof-of-Creativity generates an algoritmic identity proxy allowing networks to enhance the discernment of value creation by network participants, akin to Google's PageRank, applied to decentralized identity systems.
+Under the hood, Newcoin is a log of cryptographically signed credentials that are processed in parallel using a probabilistic state machine to achieve a shared consensus state powered by the Proof-of-Creativity algorithm.
+Proof-of-Creativity generates an algoritmic identity proxy called the WATT (of creative energy) allowing networks to enhance the discernment of value creation by network participants, akin to Google's PageRank, applied to decentralized identity systems.

 Beyond its ability to coordinate networks through a robust weight abstraction hypernetwork, Newcoin allows users to navigate and accrue social capital across networks of various topologies: from social to neural to blockchain networks, users compound social capital and establish trusted connections, financial and utility benefits.